Koredotcom/docs/docs/xo/generative-ai-tools/introduction.md

 * Model Library: Connect to Generative AI models of your choice using the out-of-box integrations (pre-built LLM integration) or custom integrations or Kore.ai XO GPT Module.

 * Prompts Library: Complete flexibility to create fully customized prompts optimized for particular use cases using pre-built or custom models.

 * Co-Pilot features:
     * **Automatic Dialog Generation**: This feature helps build production-ready dialog tasks automatically by briefly describing the task.
 A preview of the generated dialog is available and lets you modify the intent description and create multiple iterations of the dialog.
     * **Conversation Test Cases Suggestion**: The Platform suggests simulated user inputs covering various scenarios from an end-user perspective at every test step.
 You can use these suggestions to create test suites.
     * **Conversation Summary**: Implements the Conversation Summary public API to fetch the details of the entire conversation between the customer and the VA or agent.
-This API leverages the Flan-T5 foundational model to summarize conversations.
+This API leverages an open-source LLM to summarize conversations.
     * **Generating Opposite Utterance Suggestions**: Use LLM models for generating opposite utterances during design time.
     * **Generating Similar Answer Suggestions**: Use LLM models for generating similar answers during design time based on semantic similarity.
     * **Generating Similar Utterance Suggestions**: Use LLM models for generating similar utterances during design time based on semantic similarity.